 Directed By Guy Maguar

-Well simple, they decided to do a new daddy with murderous impulses….a new man for the franchise, a different direction and a fresh intake to an already tired franchise.
+Well simple, they decided to go with a new daddy who had the same murderous impulses….a new man for the franchise, a different direction and a fresh intake to an already tired franchise.
 You know writing that made me believe it myself….of course they didn’t because when it comes to horror, realism goes out of the window and instead we have the same Stepfather but with a different face.
 How?
 By the magic of Plastic surgery!
 Yes…..hello……anyone still there?

-We finally get to see the new man but again his face is covered.
-Yes he is dressed in a huge pink Bunny suit and he is hopping around giving Easter Eggs to little kids.
-Sorry guys I am not taking the piss here, this actually happens and its clever ploy to avoid the viewer into not seeing the full image of the man who was once Jerry Blake and is now called Keith Grant, even when he meets the “woman” this time in the shape of Christine (Priscilla Barnes– yes eagle eye viewers its her from The Devil’s Rejects) he dances with her in that outfit.
+We finally get to see his new face but again its partially covered as he is dressed in a huge pink Bunny suit and hopping around giving Easter Eggs to little kids.
+Sorry guys I am not taking the piss here, this actually happens and its clever ploy to avoid the viewer into not seeing the full image of the man who was once Jerry Blake and now called Keith Grant, even when he meets the “woman” this time in the shape of Christine (Priscilla Barnes– yes eagle eye viewers its her from The Devil’s Rejects) he dances with her in that outfit.

 What follows is what happened in Parts 1 and 2, only now the deranged wannabe father has his sights on mother whose son Andy (David Tom– Stay Tuned) is in a wheelchair.
 Its not long before Keith has his feet under the table and be warned Stepfather III contains one of the worst sex scenes ever put to film.
 Slow motion and with the sound of waves crashing against rocks, I sat there last night rewatching it and just could not stop laughing.
 All that was missing was “Take my breath away” and it would have been complete.